Birthlight Pregnancy Yoga

 We practice various relaxation and visualisation techniques.
 Women find that with all of these practices, they are most beneficial preparation for labour and birth if they’ve had the time during the pregnancy to practice them regularly, so that they become second nature.
 The women I have been working with recently have told me that pregnancy yoga helped them to feel calm and empowered during their labours and births, with plenty of tools in their ‘yogic toolbelt’ to help them through this amazing transition to motherhood.

-Please note this class has frequently had a waiting list for the past few years.
-I highly recommend you contact me to place your name on the waiting list as soon as possible – ideally around 7-10 weeks as it can take a month or so before I can offer you place.
 This yoga is most effective if you practice it throughout your 2nd and 3rd trimesters, right up until birth.
 Please be aware there are no substitutions nor refunds for missed classes; do check you can attend before committing.
 Actual class dates can be found on the TIMETABLE page.